Two Graphic Novels Ask:

 Nickerson’s main character couldn’t be more different.
 She observes her surroundings through the blur of postpartum depression, appearing as a soft, featureless outline wearing a baby carrier.
 As she moves through the city with her son, she wades through intentionally murky washes of gray that dull the edges of the city’s grim details.
 When details do break through—in interstitial pages that display the city’s crisp geometry or in a realistic portrait of a murdered homeless woman—they only call more attention to the narrator’s difficulty maintaining secure boundaries between herself and her environment.

 Despite these differences, The Hard Tomorrow and Creation grapple with similar issues and themes.
 In particular, infants invite both deeply human connection and painful isolation in both novels.
 The deeply human experience of childbirth and parenting cuts across differences, allowing characters to discover unexpected moments of empathy.
-Yet parenthood can also be an alienating experience, putting strain on mothers’ relationships with their communities and themselves.
+Yet parenthood can also be an alienating experience, putting strain on mothers’ relationships with their communities and themselves.“Why the fuck would you want to have a kid?”
+Gabby explodes.
+Her mind immediately flashes to the chemical weapons they’ve been protesting.

 Throughout The Hard Tomorrow, the prospect of having children helps characters find common ground—and pushes them apart.
 Early in the book, Hannah is pulled over because she is distracted by a couple out for a stroll with their baby.
 Ever bubbly and open, she blurts her desire for kids to the cop, who cracks a joke about her own children.
 The moment cuts through the two women’s roles—cop and activist—and allows them to relate, however briefly.